try-veil/veil/README.md

 Veil is a Caddy module that provides API management capabilities, including subscription-based access control and request validation.
 It acts as a middleware that validates API requests based on subscription levels and required headers.

+Disclaimer: 🚧 ⚠️ This is a heavily under development and the API is subject to change.

 ## Demo

 Below is a small recording of the terminal we onboard the [Dummy JSON](https://dummyjson.com/todos) API and put it behind veil.